Oxfordshire & Buckinghamshire Light Infantry (The 2/4th Battalion)

 Cemetery: REGINA TRENCH CEMETERY, GRANDCOURT

-Name: Herbert Gerald Montagu
+Name: Herbert Gerald Montage

 Residence: Slough, Bucks